 The diagnosis of a pinched nerve condition starts with a physical examination.
 An X-ray, MRI scan and electromyography may be required to determine the exact cause of the pain.
 Over the counter medications may be recommended by your doctor to relieve you of the pain, but it wouldn’t be a permanent solution.

 Following the Chiropractic treatment, physical therapy may be suggested to reduce the inflammation, strengthen the affected area and restore its functionality.
 To prevent further nerve impingement, one must exercise regularly.
-Stretching before involving in any physical activities reduces the risk of any soft tissue injuries.
+Stretching before involving in any physical activity reduces the risk of any soft tissue injuries.